uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             Write the certificate to a DER-encoded file with the given filename.
             An error code is returned (0 if success).

+            Note that the directories in which the file should reside, must already exist!
+This function will only create a file, no directories!

             :param fileName: The filename (may be relative or absolute).
             :type fileName: ``str``
             :return: Error code (0 if success).